hexfellow/hex_arm/README.md

 # hex_arm

+## Warning
+This repository has been discontinued for maintenance.
+Please proceed to: [hex_device](https://github.com/hexfellow/hex_device)

 ## Overview
 This is a ROS packdge that provides ROS interface for hex arm.
 ## Prerequisites & Usage